phimeyer/phimeyer.github.io/_publications/Meyer_Open_Justice.md

 ---
-title: "Open justice at the apex courts.
+title: "Open justice at apex courts.
 A new perspective for comparative research on courts."
 category: working_paper
 permalink: /publication/Meyer_Open_Justice
 citation: 'Meyer, Philipp.
-Open justice at the apex courts.
+Open justice at apex courts.
 A new perspective for comparative research on courts.
 Working paper.'
 ---

 <p><b>Description</b><br>